akhileshvishnuti/NTC/README.md

-# Name the certificate
+# Name The Certificate
-## Add names in the certificate automatically using python.
+## Add names in the certificate automatically using Python3.

 ## NOTE
 If any folder contain *empty_file.txt*, please remove it.\